 Kosher is a form of beef primarily consumed by the Jewish population around the world.
-Kosher beef is consumed in accordance with Jewish dietary laws, which dictate what Jewish people can and cannot eat based on the religion, and how foods should be prepared.
+Kosher beef is consumed by Jewish dietary laws, which dictate what Jewish people can and cannot eat based on the religion, and how foods should be prepared.
 The word "kosher" is an umbrella term for foods that fit into these dietary laws, according to Jewish traditions.
-North America, Europe and Israel have the largest Jewish population and together account for over 80% of global Jewish population.
-These regions are hubs for kosher beef consumption due to the abundance of Jewish population.
-However, consumers in North America prefer kosher beef due to significant advantages such as better food safety, quality and gastronomy.
+North America, Europe, and Israel have the largest Jewish population and together account for over 80% of global Jewish population.
+These regions are hubs for kosher beef consumption due to the abundance of the Jewish population.
+However, consumers in North America prefer kosher beef due to significant advantages such as better food safety, quality, and gastronomy.
 Halal beef is predominantly consumed by the Islamic population around the world as any other form of beef is banned.
-In addition, since the religion prohibits the consumption of pork, beef is one of the most preferred forms of meat for followers of Islam.
+Also, since the religion prohibits the consumption of pork, beef is one of the most preferred forms of meat for followers of Islam.

 Key companies in the market include Tyson Foods, Cargill Meat Solutions Corp., JBS USA, National Beef Packaging Co., LLC, St. Helen’s Meat Packers, Levinoff-Colvex S.E.C, Smithfield, Vion, Danish Crown, Marfrig, Bertin, and Hormel among others.